bzigterman/bzigterman.github.io/projects/weather.md

 - 38°
 - Clear
-- 64% humidity
+- 70% humidity
 - 12 mph wind
-- 0% cloud cover
+- 13% cloud cover
-- 20 AQI PM2.5 🟩
+- 21 AQI PM2.5 🟩
-- 0.44 inches of snow and 0.41 inches of rain expected in the next 72 hours
+- 0.45 inches of rain and 0.44 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>